Need to Debug on Another Machine?

 Once you have the correct version of Remote Tools installed on the remote desktop or server system, Remote Debugger (which is installed as part of Remote Tools) will need to be configured.
 You might imagine that remote debugging requires some network configuration, and you would be right!

 Start by running Remote Debugger with Windows administrator privileges.
 Administrator privileges are required when you start this for the first time because it attempts to use the Windows Web Services API, and it attempts to make changes to your firewall configuration for access to required ports.
 If there are issues with this process, the Remote Debugging Configuration dialog may open.
 If this happens, use the following settings, and then click “Configure remote debugging”:

 When the configuration process is complete, Remote Debugger starts broadcasting the remote computer name over the local subnet of your network.

 At this point, you should be able to select the remote computer in the Visual Studio “Attach to Process” dialog.
 To open this dialog, select Debug > “Attach to Process” from the Visual Studio menu on your development machine.

 In the Attach to Process dialog, select the name of your remote machine from the Qualifier dropdown.
 If you don’t see it in the dropdown list, click Find or just enter the remote machine’s name or its IP address and port separated by a colon:

-When a the remote machine establishes a connection, select the program you want to debug from the Available Processes list on the Attach to Process dialog.
+When a connection is established to the remote machine, select the program you want to debug from the Available Processes list on the Attach to Process dialog.
 Then click the Attach button.

 Once you have selected the process for your Synergy .NET program, you should have the same debug experience that you would for an application running locally on your development system.